kevinschaich/mintable/README.md

 - Now run `npm run test-sheets`.
 You should see your sheet's cell A1 with "It worked!".

-## Transform your Data
+## Usage

-- With the APIs sorted out, now it's time to connect them.
-Open `lib/transform.js` - this is where you can write your own logic to map incoming transactions to cell updates.
-How to structure the spreadsheet to use that data is up to you.

-- By default, the transaction date range is from the beginning of last month to now.
-You can adjust this in `lib/fetch.js`.

-- Once you've setup your own transform logic, run `node index.js`.
+1. After completing the above steps, run `node index.js` in the repo root.
 If everything works, your spreadsheet should have been updated.

+The logic for transforming raw Plaid transactions to Google Sheets cell data is defined in `index.js` – helpers can be found in the `lib` folder.

-- This repo only handles transactions, but it should be pretty straightforward to add balances. (logic for fetching balances is in `fetch.js` already)
+- This repo only handles transactions, but it should be pretty straightforward to add balances. (logic for fetching balances is in `plaid.js` already)

 ## Automate the Updates